 Please note: The following policies and procedure for finances and fund management apply to the money-earning and management of all Girl Scouts groups, including, but not limited to, troops and service units.

-New troops need to establish a bank account so they are ready to deposit money, such as group dues and/or money from Product Programs or group money-earning activities.
-Consider these best practices when working with a group account:
+New troops need to establish a bank account so they are ready to deposit money, such as group dues, and/or money from Product Programs or group money-earning activities.

 Girl Scouts of Western Ohio’s standard requires all troops to open a checking account.
 The council’s recommended bank for troop accounts is Fifth Third Bank.
 If you do not have a Fifth Third bank within a reasonable distance from your troop meeting place, another bank can be used.
 However, if a troop account is not at a Fifth Third, Girl Scouts of Western Ohio cannot provide support for any issues that you may have with your account and ACH deposits/withdrawals may take longer.